 The Windows 11 hype is still going strong after Microsoft confirmed its existence.
 The tech giant filed a DMCA complaint against an Indian technology blog asking Google to remove an article that contained the download link to Windows 11 ISO.
 The company stated: “It is a leaked copy of unreleased Windows 11.”

-It is easy to install Windows 11 on Windows, Linux, and Intel MacBooks using VirtualBox.
-However, if you’re using Apple’s latest M1 Macs or Macbooks, you’re also lucky.
-This article will inform you about a free app called UTM to install Windows 11 on M1 Macs.
+It is easy to install Windows 11 on Windows, Linux, and Intel MacBooks using VirtualBox, but what if you’re using Apple’s latest M1 Macs or MacBooks?
+In this article, let’s look at the two ways you can install Windows 11 on M1 Macs.

 Install Windows 11 On M1 Macs

 1. Using the UTM app